vitaliyrtest1/energetic-wallaby/src/pages/index.md

   - section_id: hero
     type: section_hero
     image_alt: App preview
-    title: This Is A Big Hero Headline Hello
+    title: This Is A Big Hero Headline Hello2
     content: >-
       Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.